 Bridge on the River Kwai (1957)

 This morality tale disguised as a war film would have enthralled the ancient ethicists.
 It offers a profound character study of a man (Col. Nicholson) whose obsession with military procedure and discipline causes him, little by little, to stray into collaboration with the enemy.
 A British officer captured by the Japanese in the Second World War first refuses to work, then agrees to do so as long as he can retain authority over his men.
-A philosophical film of profound significance, Bridge on the River Kwai shows us the process and effects of moral corruption, and the deadly consequences that such corruption can wreak.
+A philosophical film of onerous significance, Bridge on the River Kwai shows us the process and effects of moral corruption, and the deadly consequences that such corruption can wreak.

 Army of Shadows (1969)